Destination Host Unreachable -Fix Ping Error Message

-During my network engineer career, one of the common errors I received while troubleshooting connectivity issues is Destination Host Unreachable.
+During my network engineer career, one of the common ICMP errors I received while troubleshooting connectivity issues was Destination Host Unreachable.

 This error was the cause of my Internet connectivity problems most times.

-If you learn how to resolve this error by yourself, you can fix most of your Internet connectivity problems yourself.
+Once you learn to resolve this error, you can fix most of your Internet connectivity problems.
 In this tutorial, I will explain everything about this error.

-The second part of this article explains the reasons to get the ping reply Destination Host Unreachable.
+2. The second part explains the reasons for the ping reply Destination Host Unreachable.

 Before proceeding to the core of this tutorial, let me explain the meaning of this ping reply.

-The Destination Host Unreachable error tells that the ping packets from your computer cannot find a route to the destination IP address(destination host).
+The Destination Host Unreachable error tells that the ping packets from your computer couldn't find a route to the destination IP address(destination host).

 Now you understand the meaning of this ping reply.
-However, to learn more about this error, you should ask yourself two questions.
+However, you should ask yourself two questions to learn more.

-1. Who replied to your device this Destination Host Unreachable message?
+1. Who replied to your device with this Destination Host Unreachable message?

 2. Why the ping packets from your computer failed to reach the destination address?